FMJansen/fmjansen.com/index.md

 # Hej ✨ I’m Floris
 {: .home}

 I’m a designer & developer.
-I’ll also annoy your head off about inclusion, accessibility and sustainability ❤️ 🌱 (in a nice way, hopefully).
+I care about inclusion, accessibility, privacy and sustainability ❤️ 🌱.

 {: .intro}

 ## What I do